-So it was such that I walked past a Mamee Jonker House while strolling down Jonker Street in Malacca in 2014.
+So it was such that I walked past a Mamee Jonker House while strolling down Jonker Street in Malacca in 2014, after having lunch at this beautiful art cafe.
 Unfortunately, it was closed that day.
 Mamee Jonker House is conceptualized by the parent company: Mamee Double-Decker.
 In 2015, I returned to Malacca again, and this time, I made sure to pre-reserve slots for its Lil Monster Kitchen, a 90-min hands-on workshop where you get to make Mamee noodles as well as personalize your own snack pack.

 Look who greeted us at the door!
 A very blue, cute Mamee Monster mascot!
 The heat from Malacca’ sun was blazing, but this guy was sure dedicated to his job, actively posing for photos and welcoming visitors outside the shop! #respect

 We quickly scurried upstairs to join the Lil Monster Kitchen workshop where many kids were anticipating its start in excitement.

 First, you start off watching a video animation of a summary of the workshop outline.
 Then, all the workshop participants, which were mostly kids actually (but their parents/grandparents were all there too), will put on a Mamee apron and a hair-cap, wash their hands with hands and soap thoroughly as part of hygiene practices, and the workshop begins!

 Each participant will make his/her dough from scratch, mixing flour and water together and squeezing them into a ball.
 Next, we put the dough through a machine a few times – it flattens the dough, before the machine cuts the flattened dough into skinny strips.
 Very easy to follow, and Mamee Kitchen has staff to guide should you need help.